 Causes Of Dry Scalp And Oily Hair

 A dry scalp is mainly characterized by itching and flaking (1).
 It occurs when your scalp is not properly hydrated or due to infection or eczema.
-Scalp flaking is mainly caused by sebaceous activity (2).
+Flaky scalp is mainly caused by sebaceous activity (2).
 The sebaceous glands produce sebum, a complex oil containing triglyceridesi XExcess fat that is stored by the body in limited quantities, it can repair the hair surface and help it retain its moisture content. , fatty acid, wax esters, squalene, cholesteryl esters, and cholesterol.
 When there is less sebum secreted, the scalp becomes undernourished and starts flaking.
 A reduction in sebum production can be caused by quite a few issues like:

 - Fungal or bacterial infections